Don Bosco Technical School, Sihanoukville is requesting a Palms participant to provide:

 - Qualification in teaching English (Primary or Secondary) and/or

 - Cultural sensitivity and openness to working in different cultural context

 - Willingness to work with Palms Australia to engage their Australian community to support the placement

 How You Will Help

-- Develop and improve the English speaking and writing of students at Don Bosco Technical School
+- Developing and improving the English speaking and writing of students at Don Bosco Technical School

-- Improve proficiency in, and capacity to teach English and,
+- Improving proficiency in, and capacity to teach English and,

-- Strengthen teachers’ implementation of new methods of learning
+- Strengthening teachers’ implementation of new methods of learning

 Through skill exchange and support, staff directly mentored by the Australian teacher will use their new skills to continually develop their own classroom methods, which will improve teacher quality and student learning outcomes.

 To find out more or to apply, please fill in the form below.